KIZI/entityclassifier-gate-stand-alone-plugin/README.md

 3. **Enable the plugin.** In the CREOLE Plugin Manager go to ```Available to Install```, search for ```Entityclassifier_NER_Stand_Alone``` and select load now and load always.

-4. **Run the build script found in the ```script``` folder.** It will download all required datasets, compile and prepare all required configuration files.
-It will take some minutes.
+4. **Run the build script.** The script can be found in the ```../GATE_Developer_8.0/plugins/Entityclassifier_NER_Stand_Alone/script``` folder.
+It will download all required datasets, compile and prepare all required configuration files.
+This can take a few minutes.

     ```
     bash build.sh